evought/VCard-Tools/README.md

 At its outset, the VCard class is one of the more advanced PHP classes for the purpose.
 I extended it for use in the prototype site where I first used VCard-Tools, added support for some VCard 4.0 behavior, fixed border parsing cases, added the unit tests, rounded out the interface, and performed cleanup.
 It is therefore heading toward being a fairly robust tool, albeit with a few oddities brought about by the sheer complexity of the VCard 4.0 schema (which I have some ideas about improving).
 The schema, also adapted toward VCard 4.0 and improved, is likewise reasonably stable.
 I intend to extend it to handle the remainder of the VCard 4.0 properties and possibly adapt it to handle more than 1 N property.

-The vcard-tools.php routines for database persistence, by comparison, are green, in need of refactoring, cleanup, and testing.
-I anticipate substantial interface repacking/standardization and internal cleanup in the near future.
+The vcard-tools.php routines for database persistence, by comparison, are green.
 They should be viewed as a demonstration project at this time, *not production code*.
 The templating mechanism has a great deal of power and flexibility.
 The format of template definitions themselves are reasonably stable, but the interface will also undergo cleanup.

 #License#